Ermiopia2034/Teacherly-AI/progress_report.md

 - **API Client:** Use the pre-configured Axios instance (`apiClient` from `src/lib/api/client.ts`) for all backend requests.
 It is set up with `withCredentials: true`, which is essential for sending the authentication cookie to the backend.

 - **Rendering Markdown:** The backend frequently returns content in Markdown format.
-Always use the `ReactMarkdown` component to render this content to ensure it is displayed correctly and safely.
+Always use the new **`MarkdownRenderer`** component (`src/components/common/MarkdownRenderer`) to render this content.
+This ensures consistent styling, security, and full support for complex notations like tables and highlighted code blocks.

+- **Theme Consistency:** When creating new components or pages, strictly adhere to the CSS variables defined in `src/app/globals.css` for all colors, fonts, and backgrounds.
+Avoid hardcoding style values to ensure the application maintains a consistent look and feel.